-- Local authorities (DONRE/MONRE) are responsible inspection for compliance with approved EIA/PP by IEs.
+Local authorities (DONRE/MONRE) are responsible for inspection on IEs compliance with approved EIA/PP.

 - PFIs will periodically conduct monitoring safeguard compliance of IEs during the subproject implementation and 1st year of operation.

-- The PMB will also hire consultant to carry out independent monitoring on safeguard implementation of IEs and PFIs.
+The monitoring of PFIs will be conducted during project cycle and post-project period. - External monitoring on safeguard implementation of PFIs and IEs is the responsibility of PIE and PMB.
+During project cycle, the external monitoring will be assisted by independent monitoring consultant hired by PMB.
 Generally, it will be at least twice per year category A subproject and at least one per year for category B subproject.
 The monitoring on IEs performance shall be conducted during subproject implementation and 1st year of subproject operation phase.